brian-xu-vlt/MINISHELL_42/TESTER/libft/README.md

 FUNCTION NAME | DESCRIPTION |
 :-----------: | :-----------:
-vct_add			|Adds a character at the end of the vector vct_addchararat		|Replaces a character to the given index vct_addmem		|Copies len bytes from the memory zone src to the memory zone dest vct_addstr		|Adds a string at the end of the vector vct_addstrat		|Adds a string to the given index
+vct_add			|Adds a character at the end of the vector vct_addcharat		|Replaces a character to the given index vct_addmem		|Copies len bytes from the memory zone src to the memory zone dest vct_addstr		|Adds a string at the end of the vector vct_addstrat		|Adds a string to the given index